 The Kung Fu I teach is Traditional Shaolin Kung Fu and not the more modern "Wushu".
 The Kung Fu taught dates long before the Communist takeover of China with its origins in Buddhist and Taoist health practices designed thousands of years ago.
 Wushu, with its spectacular acrobatics, is a recent innovation and one that is not primarily concerned with the generation of chi' for health or with developing fighting skills.

-At the moment, there are no regularly scheduled classes, but that will change in 2015.
+At the moment, there are no regularly scheduled classes.

 The following art forms are available to continuing students for private instruction study: